Code-Institute-Submissions/cmd-source-MS1/README.md

 When someone thinks of a gym or a place of physical fitness they imagine deep breathing, sweat, movement and physical edurance in a way that makes you feel a sense of accomplishment.
 With that in mind the following was selected to be part of the design:

 ### Images
-A strong background image that immediately gives the immpressive of an areana for physical work to announce to the user that they are at the right place.
+A strong background image was selected that immediately gives the immpressive of an areana for physical work to announce to the user that they are at the right place.

 A gallary of images to show that all people of various types and exercises have a place here.